Top 5 2nd Quarter Trades of Pr - GuruFocus.com

-Prentice Wealth Management LLC recently filed their 13F report for the second quarter of 2022, which ended on 2022-06-30.
+Principle Wealth Partners LLC recently filed their 13F report for the second quarter of 2022, which ended on 2022-06-30.

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Prentice Wealth Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Principle Wealth Partners LLC’s top five trades of the quarter.

-The guru sold out of their 210,048-share investment in ARCA:VTI.
-Previously, the stock had a 22.55% weight in the equity portfolio.
-Shares traded for an average price of $205.06 during the quarter.
+Principle Wealth Partners LLC reduced their investment in NYSE:JNJ by 62,637 shares.
+The trade had a 0.71% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $170.01.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 19.45 and a price-book ratio of 3.53.
+In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 25.40 and a price-book ratio of 6.92.

-The guru established a new position worth 255,822 shares in ARCA:JEPI, giving the stock a 14.45% weight in the equity portfolio.
-Shares traded for an average price of $56.76 during the quarter.
+The guru established a new position worth 44,717 shares in ARCA:VDE, giving the stock a 0.5% weight in the equity portfolio.
+Shares traded for an average price of $95.6 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, JPMorgan Equity Premium Income ETF has a price-earnings ratio of 21.84 and a price-book ratio of 4.00.
+In terms of valuation, Vanguard Energy ETF has a price-earnings ratio of 13.58 and a price-book ratio of 2.15.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total World Stock ETF has a price-earnings ratio of 14.76 and a price-book ratio of 2.19.
+In terms of valuation, First Trust NASDAQ Rising Dividend Achievers ETF has a price-earnings ratio of 9.29 and a price-book ratio of 2.02.

-Prentice Wealth Management LLC reduced their investment in ARCA:DIAL by 470,453 shares.
-The trade had a 4.86% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $18.22.
+During the quarter, Principle Wealth Partners LLC bought 74,728 shares of ARCA:DIVO for a total holding of 104,429.
+The trade had a 0.29% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $36.74.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Columbia Diversified Fixed Income Allocation ETF has a price-earnings ratio of 6.38 and a price-book ratio of 2.04.
+In terms of valuation, Amplify CPW Enhanced Dividend Income ETF has a price-earnings ratio of 15.15 and a price-book ratio of 3.07.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.